Oven-Baked Bacon Recipe

 • Bacon ice cream

-And many more ways to enjoy those delectable salty cured slices of pork!
+And many more ways to enjoy those delectable, salty, cured slices of pork!

-Storing Bacon
+Storing Uncooked Bacon

-Baking bacon in the oven is a much easier, cleaner, and safer method.
-Simply lay the bacon strips in a single layer on a piece of parchment paper or a baking tray in a shallow pan.
-Next, place the pan in a preheated oven at 400°F and bake for approximately 20 minutes, without turning or flipping.
-Just your oven baking the bacon to perfection.
+Oven-baked bacon is a much easier, cleaner, and safer method.
+Simply lay the bacon strips in a single layer on a piece of parchment paper or a baking rack in a sheet pan.

-More Recipes With Cooked Bacon
+More Recipes from Louisiana Woman With Cooked Bacon

 Print